sergeyleschev/sergeyleschev/sergeyleschev-ios-roadmap.md

 <div style="page-break-after: always;"></div>

 ### [ iOS] Social Network iOS App
+Social Network in SwiftUI with MVVM,
+Firebase for Login/Register and other database.

+- Using Firebase
+  - Login with email
+  - Register with email
+- Firestore
+  - Save all details of register user
+  - Upload profile picture
+- Post like
+- Publish the post
+- Fetch Profile detail
+- Fetch all posts
+- Fetch likes posts
+- Fetch all register users
+- Logout

 Role: iOS Developer (L6+).

 Description (tasks): Development architecture and new features.